-Students on academic suspension from another post-secondary institution must file a written appeal directly to the Associate Dean of Enrollment Management/Registrar for submission to the College Admissions Committee.
-Appeals for admission should be submitted at least thirty days prior to the intended term of enrollment.
+Students on academic suspension from another post-secondary institution must file a written appeal directly to the Director of Admissions/Records for submission to the College Admissions Committee.
+Appeals for admission should be submitted at least two (2) weeks before the first official class day of the term of intended enrollment.
 Decisions of the Admissions Committee are final.